duvall3/useful_bash_stuff/newhome/README.md

 Install them by running `./install_newhome` in this directory.
 To force overwriting of destination files (i.e., to answer 'yes' to all the "overwrite?" prompts), run as `./install_newhome -f`.

-*Tip:* If you've already copied the files to your `$HOME` directory, you can install them with the following command:
+*Tip:* If you've already copied the files to your `$HOME` directory, you can install them by running the following command in `$HOME`:
 ```bash
 rename 's/(.*)/.$1/' {bash,input,screen,vim}rc bash_aliases vim/
 ```